geralang/gerap/README.md

 - `node`
   - default is `node`, overwrite with `GERAP_NODE_PATH`)
   - required when a package with `target = "js"` is ran

+### Pre-built binaries

+Pre-built binaries of the latest release are available for x86_64 on Windows, Linux and macOS.
+Consider building from source for other targets.

+### Building from source

+To build `gerap` from source, clone the repository and run `build.sh`.
+This requires `git`, `gerac` and a C compiler (under the alias `cc`) to be in the PATH.

 ## CLI Usage